Montgomery Bird Club – A Chapter of the Maryland Ornithological Society

 OUR BIRDING ACTIVITIES

-Youth Walk at Gunners Lake: The Montgomery Bird Club is initiating a separate program of guided bird walks for young people (with a parent of each youth) every 2 months or so.
+Youth Walks: The Montgomery Bird Club is initiating a separate program of guided bird walks for young people (with a parent of each youth).
 Please check our Calendar to look for these mentored walks.

 MOS Volunteer Opportunity with Maryland Ornithological Society Equity, Diversity, and Inclusion !
 Looking for new members as we embark on a 3 year strategic plan to help increase the diversity of MOS membership, build partnerships with other organizations, and expand our educational and outreach programs.
 For more information contact: Ross Geredien at [email protected] or 610-850-5035